-This verification test will be conducted at ORNL in an office environment from January 7 through 11, 2002.
-The vendor, who will operate their own equipment, must analyze all 160 samples on-site and submit results prior to departure in order to complete the verification test.
-The samples evaluated during the verification will consist of (1) archived ELPAT samples prepared from housedust collected from multiple homes in North Carolina and Wisconsin, ranging in concentration from 15 to 1,500 μ g/wipe, (2) UC-prepared samples from NIST SRMs on Armasco Lead Wipes, at the three clearance levels of 40, 250, and 400 μ g/wipe, and (3) low level samples called "detectable blanks", with concentrations ($\leq 2 \mu$ g lead/wipe) below typical detection levels for field technologies, prepared by RTI using the same procedure as the ELPAT samples.
+The verification test will be conducted in Hartford, CT, from November 5 through 9, 2001.
+The vendors, who will operate their own equipment, must analyze all 160 samples on-site and submit results prior to departure in order to complete the verification test.
+The samples evaluated during the verification will consist of (1) archived ELPAT samples prepared from housedust collected from multiple homes in North Carolina and Wisconsin, ranging in concentration from 15 to 1,500 $\mu g/wipe$, (2) UC-prepared samples from NIST SRMs on Armasco Lead Wipes (or Palintest wipes for Palintest USA), at the three clearance levels of 40, 250, and 400 $\mu g/wipe$, and (3) low level samples called "detectable blanks", with concentrations ($\leq 2~\mu g$ lead/wipe) below typical detection levels for field technologies, prepared by RTI using the same procedure as the ELPAT samples..